shyamal2411/Acticlass/README.md

 ### 8. Account Management

 - **Features:**
-  Features like signing in, signing up, delete account and forgot password are included.
-I forgot password the user gets a verification code to their email Which is valid for 5 minutes and can reset their password.
+  Features like signing in, signing up, deleting account and forgot password are available for any user of the Acticlass application.
+For the ‘forgot password’ feature the user gets a verification code to the email after entering their email.
+The verification code is valid only for 5 minutes and can reset their password, after 5 minutes the verification code will not be valid.

     <p align='center' style='margin-top:20px'>
   <img src='Acticlass-App/src/assets/accountSettings.png' alt='accountSettings' height='400px' >